 New Seasonal Item

-Sediment on the tube & bottom of bottle from the propolis is normal and melts into the skin along with the oils and cacao butter.
+Sediment in the bottle from the propolis is normal and melts into the skin along with the oils and cacao butter.

 In the early light of winter before the official seasonal change into spring, you begin to see buds swell into flowering trees.
 Letting us know life is returning - through the darkness, the light will always follow.